NexPlayer/Android-SDK/advanced.md

 #### final int STATISTICS\_GENERAL = 0 [static]

-A possible argument value for the parameterstatisticsTypein the onUpdated() and setDuration() methods for the type of statistics being requested and received, for general playback statistics.
+A possible argument value for the parameter statistics Type in the onUpdated() and setDuration() methods for the type of statistics being requested and received, for general playback statistics.

 #### final int STATISTICS\_HTTP = 2 [static]